What every Agile team can learn from Europe’s fastest learners

 Failure became normal and useful.

-Hundreds of experiments each month.
+Hundreds of experiments monthly.
 Most fail quietly.
 Some shape the product for millions.

 Why they changed